piazzai/nonacademicons/README.md

 # nonacademicons

 Nonacademicons is an icon pack I developed for my personal website.
-It extends [Academicons](http://jpswalsh.github.io/academicons) with additional logos not necessarily related to academia.
+It extends [Academicons](http://jpswalsh.github.io/academicons) with additional logos, not necessarily related to academia.
 It can be used by itself or in conjunction with Academicons and/or [Font Awesome](https://github.com/FortAwesome/Font-Awesome).
 These fonts intentionally share the same metrics and can be used in a similar fashion.

 | Name                 | Image                                           |
 | -------------------- | ----------------------------------------------- |